Europe – from LNG’s killing fields to its innovation hub

 Not yet.

-North-Western Europe is capable to provide an absolutely essential piece to the puzzle.
-It does so by giving the LNG market a measure of flexibility to deal with whatever distorts the picture of a perfect ant-colony.
+North-Western Europe is capable of providing an absolutely essential piece to the puzzle.
+It does so by giving the LNG market a measure of flexibility to deal with whatever distorts the picture of a perfect ant colony.
 And that’s what LNG is still conceived to be.
-A perfect dance of cargos from one point to the other.
+A perfect dance of cargo from one point to the other.
 Take this mental image and superimpose many of them and you have LNG as it should be if it was to live out its design specifications.

 Now add in reality.
 Consumption points can’t always use what they get.
 Production points can’t always deliver.
 Add portfolio players in between trying to take advantage of any market distortion.
 Sometimes things do mess up.